24 2 211 2

 The Software You Must Use To Flash Android Phone

 The common and recommended software to use is called SP flash Tool.
 However, SP Flash Tool is only used to flash Media Tek or China phones.
-What I mean is that, it can only be used to flash brands that are similar to these ones: Huawei, Mobicel, Vodafone and so on.
+What I mean is that, it can only be used to flash brands that are similar to these: Huawei, Mobicel, Vodafone and so on.
 Samsung android smartphones have their own flashing tool.

 Anyway, if you are having a similar problem and you are not sure if it needs flashing or not then don’t hesitate to contact me.
 Before you flash a phone you have to download a few tools.
 Check below to see the tools.